top of page

 Doughnuts_Donut_Malta_Commando

 Jon’s favourite was the Red Berry one.
-The filling tasted as homemade and genuine as they get.
-A very strong berry taste with just enough sweetness.
-My (Charlene) favourite was the pistachio – get ready for a bold, dense pistachio flavour!
+The filling tasted as homemade and genuine as they get—a very strong berry taste with just enough sweetness.
+My (Charlene's) favourite was the pistachio—get ready for a bold, dense pistachio flavour!

 These brioche doughnuts were light and fluffy.
-Not too large, but large enough to satisfy your craving.
-Also, Commando Restaurant certainly does not skimp on the filling.
-All six had a very generous amount of filling, making each bite very enjoyable.
+They were not too large but large enough to satisfy your craving.
+Commando Restaurant certainly does not skimp on the filling.
+All six had a generous amount of filling, making each bite enjoyable.

 Tad-Doughnuts, Qormi

-One of the iconic places on the Maltese Islands to get your doughnut fix.
-Head over to the outer areas of Qormi – Triq Correa to be precise – in the San Bastjan area and you’ll be guided by a sweet pastry smell from this little corner shop.
+It is one of the iconic places on the Maltese Islands to get your doughnut fix.
+Head over to the outer areas of Qormi (check the map below), and you’ll be guided by a sweet pastry smell from this little corner shop.

 Doughnuts_Donut_Malta_Qormi_Tad-Doughnuts